ShaiyaJ/omf/README.md

 It was inspired by how components are organised in [Svelte](https://svelte.dev/) and how simple libraries like [Raylib](https://www.raylib.com/) and [Macroquad](https://macroquad.rs/) are for game development.

 Most frontend frameworks have a dependency on NPM and, especially for smaller apps, include a *lot* of bloat.
 OMF aims to be a framework where the source code is so small you can just copy and paste it into a `<script>` tag.
+It allows you to develop your website with the only "dependency" being that you have a browser.

 ### What do you get?
 Components, with local state, a `.rerender` function and lifecycle hooks `.onRerender` and `.onDestory` (and, in a way, "onCreate").